AulonAjvazi/AulonAjvazi/README.md

 I'm a front-end developer and UI/UX Designer building my vision of websites on the internet.
 All projects of mine are built from the ground up, I start by planning then design to action.
-I post all of my projects online for others to view and collaborate on, I also like to help others with their own coding problems I'm an effective problem solver and always try to support my team with code and ideas.
+I post all of my projects on my github profile for others to view and collaborate on, I also like to help others with their own coding problems I'm an effective problem solver and always try to support my team with code and ideas.